Career CoachinG FOR RECENT GRADUATES

-It’s a lot to think about: What career path should I choose?
+Students and recent graduates have a lot to think about, especially in this economic climate: What career path should I choose?
 How can I stand out?
 How can I network when I don’t yet have a network?
 What do I do if I don’t like my major, or my first job(s) after school?
 What internships or experiences will help me find and land the right job?

 You have a lot at stake.
 You don’t want to spend a lot of time pursuing the wrong thing, or spend a lot of money on the wrong school path.

 Here’s where career counseling can really help.
 If you’re a student choosing a major, a young professional uninspired by work, or a recent college graduate struggling in the job market… it may be time to work with an expert guide who knows the ropes, can help you figure out what you’re best at and how to find the right job.

 Our network of independent career coaches and career counselors can help students and/or recent college graduates with: